Distributionally Robust Losses for Latent Covariate Mixtures: Variational Approximation to Worst-Case Loss

 The difficulty of collecting replicate data, coupled with the conservativeness of the joint DRO objective~\eqref{eq:joint-dro} for approximating the worst-case loss $\risk(\theta)$, impel us to study tighter approximations that do not depend on replicates.
 Recalling the variational representation~\eqref{eq:pop-var}, our goal is to minimize

-As we note in the introduction, this quantity is challenging to work with, so we restrict $h$ to subsets $\mc{H} \subset \{h : \mc{X} \to [0, 1]\}$, developing many possible approximations.
+As we note in the introduction, this quantity is challenging to work with, so we restrict $h$ to subsets $\mc{H} \subset \{h : \mc{X} \to [0, 1]\}$.
 The advantage of this formulation and its related relaxations~\eqref{eq:variational-opt} is that it replaces the dependence on the conditional risk with an expectation over the joint distribution on $(X, Y)$, which we may estimate using the empirical distribution, as we describe in the next section.

-In this case, the lack of a ``standard'' choice motivates us to perform experiments to direct our development; we provide several example approximations in the next section, evaluating each empirically, and then perform a more careful theoretical analysis of the procedure providing the best empirical performance.
+Each choice of a collection of functions $\mc{H} \subset \{h : \mc{X} \to [0, 1]\}$ to approximate the variational form~\eqref{eq:pop-var} in the formulation~\eqref{eq:variational-opt} yields a new optimization problem.
+The lack of a ``standard'' choice motivates us to perform experiments to direct our development.
+In Section~\ref{section:spaces-appendix}, we develop several candidate approximations that are computationally feasible. \emph{A priori} it is unclear whether different formulations should yield better performance; at least at this point, our theoretical understanding provides similarly limited guidance.
+To this end, we perform a small simulation study in Section~\ref{section:comparison} to direct our coming deeper theoretical and empirical evaluation, discussing the benefits and drawbacks of various choices of $\mc{H}$ through the example we introduce in Figure~\ref{fig:ped1}, Section \ref{section:cvar}.
+For ease of exposition, we initially defer these comparisons to Section~\ref{section:spaces-appendix} and focus on developing the approximation method that exhibits the best empirical performance.